Note from Ian Gibson 2011 - Two references may be useful here:

 1a C. maxima

 When mature specimens are available this species can be recognized by its large size, vase-shaped pileus and stout stem.
 Cap (3) 7-15 (30) cm broad, stem 4-10 (15) cm high, 1-2.5 (3) cm thick.
 Flesh thin on the disk when the cap is expanded.
 Immature specimens can be mistaken for C. gibba var. gibba.
 Pinkish tan depressed cap tends to stay more or less round in shape.
-Another source of confusion, when using only field characters could be C. geotropa as both it and C. maxima are now known to depart from the typical color variations of the cap, and proportions of the stem, from those usually ascribed to each.
+Another source of confusion, when using only field characters could be Infundibulicybe geotropa as both it and C. maxima are now known to depart from the typical color variations of the cap, and proportions of the stem, from those usually ascribed to each.
 Fading due to light exposure and presence or absence of an umbo complicate the macroscopic separation further.

-1b C. geotropa
+1b Infundibulicybe geotropa

 Flesh on the disc (center of the cap) is relatively thick when expanded, compared to C. maxima.
 Cap is pinkish tan, depressed.
 Cap 2-19 cm broad; stem 5-16 cm high and (1.5-) 2-4.5 cm thick at the top, equal or tapered up from the enlarged base.